Dan88Hus/BootstrapExamples/README.md

 3- for glozzom; keywords would be: {courosel, slick slider, media embedded}
 <br>
 4- blogen is kind of account dashboard webpage but its UI example with rich text editor,
-	{can be used with serverside application}
+	{can be used with serverside application} <br>
+5- portfoliogrid is good example for UI {grid focused}

 *The source codes are taken from internet as examples, and explain topics